← Back to Own Your Stack

 PHP_SERVICE="php8.3-fpm"

-echo "Deploying to $SERVER..."
+echo "Deploying current working tree to $SERVER..."

-# Sync files
+# Sync files from the current project directory

 rsync -avz --delete \